 Past traditions & customs still hold sway as observed in the Eyo masquerade festival, claimed to be the foremost cultural event in Nigeria - a grand display of pageantry, history, tradition, & art...

 The Eyo masquerade has its own means of communicating with observers and spectators.
 The language, short words but almost inaudible, are uttered in strange eerie-like voices.
 So, what is the message they relay and what does it mean?

 Unlike in the past, there are now an overwhelming number of Eyo masquerade groups that partake in the Lagos cultural festival, with claims of as many as a hundred.
 But the most prominent among them all are the top five senior conclaves.

 Eyo masquerades, all clad in their white costumes of flowing Agbada (robes), come out in a procession from Idumota to the Oba's palace to pay homage first, before any activities begin . . .

 The grand Eyo festival which holds in Lagos, the third most populous city in Africa is a tourist attraction.
 Its dramatic and splendid display of art and culture is held as a tribute to the past.

 Early American furniture of the 17th century was limited to the bare essentials required for everyday life.
 Comfort was never an option and furniture pieces were basically tables, chairs, and beds.

 The very early Colonial homes were spartan structures with interiors barely decorated, except for functional furniture items and furnishings that were an absolute necessity.

-The homes of the first Colonial settlers in America were built simple but sturdy enough to meet the demands of a people who required only the basics of life.
-Design and aesthetics were non-existent and a non-essential luxury...
+Homes of the first American settlers were crude structures built not for aesthetics or comfort, but strictly for functional purposes.
+They were simple sturdy homes; just enough to meet the demands of a people who required only the basics.
+Aesthetics were non-existent; a non-essential luxury.

 A notable influence on the development of the styles of the American art periods has always been due to the varied origins and culture of its early settlers.